lukzak/Czech-Localization-for-WoW-1.12.1/README.md

 * Some words are not translated consistently.
 Warrior Rage was translated sometimes as "Vztek" and sometimes as "Zuřivost".
 * Sometimes descriptions of the same spell had different ranks translated differently.
 They are usually both correct, but consistency is desired.
 * References to spell names in the descriptions were translated.
 This conflicts with our aim to keep spell names in English.
 This is super visible on Paladins with the [Forbearance debuff](https://www.wowhead.com/classic/spell=25771/forbearance).
 Divine Shield should stay as Divine Shield, not "Božský štít".
 * Crafting Spells/Recipes have their spell name in English, but the descriptions have the produced item names in Czech.
-The [Pattern: White Wedding Dress](https://www.wowhead.com/classic/item=10325/pattern-white-wedding-dress) has the spell description "Naučí vás vyrobit bílé svátečné šaty" instead of "Naučí vás vyrobit White Wedding Dress".
+The [Pattern: White Wedding Dress](https://www.wowhead.com/classic/item=10325/pattern-white-wedding-dress) has the spell description "Naučí vás vyrobit bílé svátební šaty" instead of "Naučí vás vyrobit White Wedding Dress".
 * General linguistic inconsistencies.
 Sometimes it using Ty form, sometimes Vy form.
 Somtimes "Naučí vás" and sometimes "Učí tě".

 # What can I do to help?